Methamphetamine Facts: Addiction, Symptoms, and Treatment Options

 Methamphetamine, popularly known as “meth,” is one of the powerful stimulants of the central nervous system.
 It is sometimes a second-line treatment for attention deficit hyperactivity disorder (ADHD) and obesity.
 However, meth is better known as a recreational drug.
 Continue to read more about meth addiction signs, symptoms, and treatment.

 Methamphetamine (meth) is a highly addictive stimulant drug that affects the central nervous system (CNS).
 It is normally prescribed for attention deficit hyperactivity disorder (ADHD) and short-term treatment of obesity.
-However, methamphetamine is often abused as a recreational drug and made illicitly into a crystal form known as “crystal meth” for short.
+However, people often abuse methamphetamine as a recreational drug.
+It is made illegally into a crystal form called “crystal meth” for short.

 Meth comes in several forms and is usually smoked, swallowed, snorted, injected, or used rectally by recreational users.